PerseusDL/CITE-JSON-LD/TUTORIAL.md

 	puts `rake triple:make`

 It just runs rake tasks in the right sequence.
-Using a variable **n** and a coefficient allow me to create a dataset with the 'imagined realistic' proportions, and I can scale up my dataset for different testing purposes easily.
+Using a variable **n** and a coefficient allow me to create a dataset with 'imagined realistic' proportions, and I can scale up my dataset for different testing purposes easily.

 That's it!
 Once the build script runs check in with Fuseki...

 	http://localhost:4321/ds/query?query=select+%3Fs+%3Fp+%3Fo%0D%0Awhere+%7B+%3Fs+%3Fp+%3Fo+%7D&output=text&stylesheet=

-... and see your fake dataset!
+... and to see my fake dataset!

+Once I'm happy with my data-model I'll start work building an application API!
+Documentation on how to do that is coming soon!